geraldandrews/Custom-Volume-Slider/README.md

 ### Date Created: 2024

 ## Description:
-Custom volume slider with play/pause functionality and displays the volume percentage as the user increases or decreases volume and also gives the user the option to mute or unmute the volume if desired.
+Custom volume slider with play/pause functionality that displays the volume percentage as the user increases or decreases volume and also gives the user the option to mute or unmute the volume if desired.